zeek/zeek-docs/scripts/policy/frameworks/management/log.zeek.rst

    terminate Zeek or have other runtime effects.)

-   :message: the message to log.
+   :param message: the message to log.

 .. zeek:id:: Management::Log::info